We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 When the organisms are killed, the water becomes safer for drinking.

-The increase in pH occurs because the CO2 is mostly affected when it is reduced in the water.
+The increase in pH in wastewater treatment occurs because the CO2 is mostly affected when it is reduced in the water.

-You should clean the tanks regularly because rust, algae, or the end product of Sulphur precipitation may form on the container.
+You should clean the wastewater treatment tanks regularly because rust, algae, or the end product of Sulphur precipitation may form on the container.

-There should also be proper ventilation because the process requires a lot of air.
+There should also be proper ventilation around the wastewater treatment tanks because the process requires a lot of air.

 Pros & Benefits:

-- It enables the combination of Oxygen and the metals that are in the water to turn them into bases which are not harmful to man
+- This wastewater treatment tank enables the combination of Oxygen and the metals that are in the water to turn them into bases that are not harmful to man

 - Aeration is also beneficial in achieving soil tightness